-The following essay was published by The Bressan Project who invited Arthur Dong to write a remembrance for pioneer gay filmmaker, Artie Bressan, in commemoration of his death on July 29, 1987.
-For more information visit The Bressan Project.
+The following essay was published by The Bressan Project who invited Arthur Dong to write a remembrance for pioneer gay filmmaker, Arthur Bressan, Jr. For more information visit The Bressan Project.

 MEETING ARTIE, 1970